 There are several safety tips that you can follow at home and at work to protect your hands and feet and lessen the impact of neuropathy if you are suffering from it.
 Here is a handy checklist of suggestions:

-Consider handrails in stairways or grab bars in bathtub or toilet.
+- Consider handrails in stairways or grab bars in a bathtub or toilet.
 Put rubber mats in the tub or shower so you do not slip.

-Set the water heater in your home between 105-110 degrees.
+- Set the water heater in your home between 105 and 110 degrees.